-My companion, a bar guest of mine, scooped her up in his arms, where she writhed and frothed.
+My companion, a regular at the bar I worked at, scooped her up in his arms, where she writhed and frothed.
 Shocked dog guardians stared at us as we beat a hasty retreat under their withering glares, Sydney struggling for freedom the entire way.
+We never went back.
 (The other dog was OK, in case you’re wondering, aside from a few chunks of missing fur.)
-We never went back.

-Sydney did not reserve aggression for fellow canines.
+Sydney did not reserve her aggression for fellow canines.
 She bit numerous humans as well, including my late, elderly mother (who was very much alive at the time) and, once, a jogger’s prominent left ass cheek, mid-stride.

 “Bite” is a strong word — Sydney was a shepherd, she had a herding instinct.
 Nothing and no one could move in our house without Syd’s attempts to corral it via sharp nips at the heels.
 She terrorized five successive roommates, all meek and quiet females.
 (Proving she was no woman-hater, Sydney once barred an HVAC man in my very small laundry room and refused to let him move.
-I left work to free him.)
+I had to leave work to free him.)

 As she grew older, Sydney turned her teeth to softer and more accessible parts of the body: hands, arms, calves.
 She began chomping my housemate, whom she had known for 8 years, and, eventually, me.
 Truly, she raged against the dying of the light.

 It wasn’t biting in the best sense of the word.
 She never clamped down — she snapped, her way of letting you know she was displeased with whatever was happening.

 When I took her with me to my dad’s house, my nephews were deeply disappointed.
 They love dogs, but Sydney did not want to be pet.
 She did not want to play.
 She wanted two things: Your food, and to be left alone.